Skip to content

 Requires widget JS runtime

 embed_minimal_html produces a file that references the anywidget CDN bundle via RequireJS.
-This does not work when opened as a local file (file://) because RequireJS cannot load ES modules.
+This does not work when opened as a local file (file://).
 Use to_standalone_html() instead for true offline/self-contained deployment.

 Comparison